Amelia5p/travel-planner/README.md

 - Success messages inform the user if they have made any changes to their trips or profile and if they have logged out successfully.

 ![Success](docs/readme-images/success.png)

+## Future Features

+In the future I would like to add the following features to further improve the site:
+- Add multiple Countries to one trip.
+- Import booking details from various sites, eg. flight and hotel bookings.
+- Make trips public, share them on social media.

 ## CRUD Functionality